ritik8004/drupal_assignment/README.lando.md

 ### Post Destroy / Starting fresh

-After every-time `lando destory` is done we need to do following post `lando start`
+After every-time `lando destroy` is done we need to do following post `lando start`

 * `lando create-databases` - This will create all the required databases.